Cars > PRECISIONDRIVER’s Garage > “The Red Car”

 Specs

 The engine is a Vega 2300 four cylinder that was blueprinted and balanced.
-It is stuffed with four pop-up high compression forged pistons and a nasty Crower camshaft.
-Fuel is sucked through a two-barrel Holley/Weber carb and offenhause Dual-Port aluminum intake.
-Exhaust dumps out into a long-tube header and Trimil turbo muffler.
-The four-speed manual transmission is a Saginaw from a V-8 truck.
+The head has been ported and polished and the valves are propelled by a nasty Crower camshaft.
+Fuel is sucked through a two-barrel 32/36 DCEV Weber carb and Offenhauser Dual-Port aluminum intake.
+Exhaust dumps out into a long-tube header 2-1/2" exhaust and Magnaflow muffler.
+The four-speed has been replaced with a rare T-50 five-speed from a '79 Skyhawk.

 Factory Options

-It has a GT rear sway-bar and Cosworth Vega wheels.
+It has a GT rear sway-bar and GT Vega wheels.

 Mods